-A new recruitment system has been rolled out across the Group which will improve candidate selection and retention.
-We have undertaken a comprehensive review of our employee training and engagement which will both produce a better customer experience and also improve employee satisfaction and development.
-The full implementation of this project is expected to be completed in early Q2 2023.
+A new recruitment system has been rolled out across the Group which has improved candidate selection and retention.
+We have undertaken a comprehensive review of our employee training and engagement which will both produce a better customer experience and improve employee satisfaction and development.
+The full implementation of this project is now complete and we expect to see the benefits in terms of enhanced customer service and improvements in staff retention.